MartinEesmaa/VVCEasy/MPV.md

 Please check the changelog before you download the new version.

 ```
+01/04/2025 - Fixed Linux MPV VVCEasy build by removing shared object file of libstdc++ for some distributions.
 28/03/2025 - Added manual automatic builds of Windows x64 inside GitHub actions on my forked repo.
 19/03/2025 - After nine months, it is now updated MPV Linux VVCEasy build with latest version.
 07/12/2024 - Updated Windows MPV/MPV.NET/MPV LIB VVCEasy build with FFmpeg latest, vvenc, vvdec, Mediainfo and others.
 Automatic builds will be soon for Windows, Linux and Android if possible.